-The temperature of boiling water at sea level is 212 degrees F. If you are in a city like Denver which is exactly one mile or 5,280 feet elevation, water will come to a boil at 202 degrees F. Should you be one of the few to ascend to the top of Mount Everest, at elevation 29,029 feet, the boiling point is only 159.8 degrees F. The general rule of thumb is that the boiling point decreases one degree Fahrenheit for every 500 feet in elevation.
-The lower the boiling temperature, the longer it takes for eggs to cook, so that both the egg and the yolk are fully set.
+The temperature of boiling water at sea level is 212 degrees F. If you are in a city like Denver which is exactly one mile or 5,280 feet in elevation, water will come to a boil at 202 degrees F. Should you be one of the few to ascend to the top of Mount Everest, at elevation 29,029 feet, the boiling point is only 159.8 degrees F. The general rule of thumb is that the boiling point decreases one degree Fahrenheit for every 500 feet in elevation.
+The lower the boiling temperature, the longer it takes for eggs to cook, with both the egg and the yolk fully set.

 If you have come up with a plan to boil eggs that works for you, you can stop right now.
 If not, READ ON!!

 If you consistently have trouble getting your eggs to turn out right or peel well, I have searched and researched , and I believe I’ve come up with directions to consistently hard cook eggs, any size, freshly laid, or a couple of weeks old, at about any altitude, using these simple directions.
 You will notice that I use both terms “hard boil” and “hard cook.”
 To hard boil is to cook the egg at a boiling temperature.
 To hard cook is to bring the egg to a boil and then finish the process without further boiling.